microsoft/vscode-docs/docs/getstarted/settings.md

   // ${separator}: a conditional separator (" - ") that only shows when surrounded by variables with values "window.title": "${dirty}${activeEditorShort}${separator}${rootName}${separator}${appName}",

-  // Controls the dimensions of opening a new window.
+  // Controls the dimensions of opening a new window when at least one window is already opened.
 By default, a new window will open in the center of the screen with small dimensions.
-When set to  'inherit', the window will get the same dimensions as the last active one.
+When set to 'inherit', the window will get the same dimensions as the last window that was active.
 When set to 'maximized', the window will open maximized and fullscreen if configured to 'fullscreen'.
+Note that this setting does not have an impact on the first window that is opened.
+The first window will always restore the size and location as you left it before closing.
   "window.newWindowDimensions": "default",

   // Control the visibility of the menu bar.
 A setting of 'toggle' means that the menu bar is hidden and a single press of the Alt key will show it.
 By default, the menu bar will be visible, unless the window is full screen.
   "window.menuBarVisibility": "default",

+  // If enabled, the main menus can be opened via Alt-key shortcuts.
+Disabling mnemonics allows to bind these Alt-key shortcuts to editor commands instead.
+  "window.enableMenuBarMnemonics": true,

   // If enabled, will automatically change to high contrast theme if Windows is using a high contrast theme, and to dark theme when switching away from a Windows high contrast theme.
   "window.autoDetectHighContrast": true,